rukasakurai/github-copilot-tutorial/docs/workshop.md

 Chat participants are like specialized experts who can assist you with specific tasks.
 You can mention them in the chat using the @ symbol.
 Currently, there are three Chat participants available for Visual Studio Code:

 - **@workspace**: This chat participant has knowledge about the code in your workspace and can help you navigate it by finding relevant files or classes.
 The @workspace chat participant uses a meta prompt to determine what information to collect from the workspace to help answer your question.
-- **@vscode**: This chat participant is knowledgeable about commands and features in the VS Code editor itself, and can assist you in using them.
 - **@terminal**: This chat participant has context about the Visual Studio Code terminal shell and its contents.
-- **@azure**: Thit chat participant is designed to help streamline the process of developing with Azure.
+- **@azure**: This chat participant is designed to help streamline the process of developing with Azure.

 Open the side Chat panel and type **@workspace /New* to specify that you want to create a new project.
 For instance, try to create an Asp.Net project